open-telemetry/opentelemetry-collector-contrib/receiver/hostmetricsreceiver/internal/scraper/processscraper/documentation.md

 | process.parent_pid | Parent Process identifier (PPID). | Any Int | true |
 | process.pid | Process identifier (PID). | Any Int | true |

-## Configuration

-The following settings are optional:

-- `mute_process_name_error` (default: false): mute the error encountered when trying to read a process name the collector does not have permission to read
-- `mute_process_io_error` (default: false): mute the error encountered when trying to read IO metrics of a process the collector does not have permission to read
-- `mute_process_cgroup_error` (default: false): mute the error encountered when trying to read the cgroup of a process the collector does not have permission to read
-- `mute_process_exe_error` (default: false): mute the error encountered when trying to read the executable path of a process the collector does not have permission to read (Linux only)
-- `mute_process_user_error` (default: false): mute the error encountered when trying to read uid which doesn't exist on the system, eg. is owned by user existing in container only